Skip to main content

 • Graduates do not need a ticket.

-• Guests that require handicap seating must contact Karen Blake, Commencement Coordinator, at 203-575-8269 during ticket pickup.
+• Guests who require handicap seating must contact Karen Blake, Commencement Coordinator, at 203-575-8269 during ticket pickup.
 Please do not wait for the day of the ceremony.

 • Seating at the Palace is odd/even so please do not switch tickets; they are grouped so that your guests are seated together.